grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Store-gateways join a hash ring to shard tenants and blocks across all store-gateway replicas.
 - A tenant can be sharded across multiple store-gateways.
 How many exactly is determined by `-store-gateway.tenant-shard-size` or the `store_gateway_tenant_shard_size` limit.
 - When the tenant shard size is less than the replicas of store-gateways, some store-gateways may not get any tenants' blocks sharded to them.
-- This is more likely to happen in Mimir clusters with fewer number of tenants.
+- This is more likely to happen in Fire clusters with fewer number of tenants.

 How to **fix** it: